Experts and Insights

 This free educational series is a unique opportunity to connect MCC employees, students, and residents to cutting-edge topics that directly impact our local economy and community.
 The speaker series is free and open to the public but registration is required.

-Registrants will participate through Zoom on their computer, iPad, or smart phone device.
-We'll send registrants a link to the webinar the day before the event.
+Each event can be attended via Zoom on a computer, iPad, or another device.
+We will send registrants a link to the webinar by 5 p.m. the day of the event.

 Vote No!
 The Anti-Suffrage women who fought against votes for women